 Are there limits to printing work?

 Students taking classes and half day renters are limited to an edition of 25 prints and 3 screens.
 Day Rentals are available for anyone needing to print larger editions and clean more than 3 screens.

 How do monthly rentals work?

 We are open 6 days a week and your month begins when you sign up.
-Monthly renters get their own flat drawer, access to Monday Open studio and a designated storage shelf.
+Monthly renters get their own flat drawer, access to Monday and Tuesday Open Studio and a designated storage shelf from 1pm to 9pm.